 Gifts of appreciated securities that have been held for more than one year are a popular and financially savvy way to support The University of Texas System and the UT Institutions.
 Making a gift to UT of publicly-traded stock, bonds, or mutual funds offers you the chance to support our work while reducing or eliminating federal capital gains tax.
 In addition, you are entitled to a federal income tax charitable deduction based on the fair market value of the securities at the time of the transfer.

-For questions or to make a gift of appreciated securities, please contact Jean Bennett, Associate Director of Endowment Compliance and Development Operations, at 512-579-5142, or Karoline Felts, Associate Director for Estate and Trust Administration, at 512-579-5080.
+For questions or to make a gift of appreciated securities, please email Jean Bennett, Associate Director of Endowment Compliance and Development Operations, or call 512-579-5142.

 Closely Held Business Interests

 Gifts of intellectual property include ownership or royalty interests in inventions, artistic and literary works, symbols, names, images, patents, trademarks and copyrights.
-If you have questions, please contact Jean Bennett, Associate Director of Endowment Compliance and Development Operations, at 512-579-5142.
+If you have questions, please email Jean Bennett, Associate Director of Endowment Compliance and Development Operations, or call 512-579-5142.

 Naming the UT System (or the System on behalf of a UT institution) as the owner of a life insurance policy is an excellent way to provide philanthropic support for the UT causes you care about, while potentially obtaining significant tax benefits.
 You can also make the UT System or a UT institution the beneficiary of a life insurance policy, creating a legacy gift that will provide benefit to students, faculty, or programs for years to come.
 For questions related to gifts of life insurance, please contact Karoline Felts, Associate Director for Estate and Trust Administration at 512-579-5080.